PrimeDeviation/open-instructor/README.md

 ### Debug mode

-To help contributors inspect Open Interpreter, `--debug` mode is highly verbose.
+To help contributors inspect Open Instructor, `--debug` mode is highly verbose.

 You can activate debug mode by using it's flag (`interpreter --debug`), or mid-chat: